Appearance

 TIP

-Review the "X of 45 differ from your defaults" summary before importing — it's the fastest way to see what this profile actually changes versus your normal setup.
+Review the "X differ from your defaults" summary before importing — it's the fastest way to see what this profile actually changes versus your normal setup.

 Example: you import a friend's "Gold Sniper" profile.
 It lands as "Gold Sniper (Imported)", and you rename it to "Gold – from Alex" before saving so you can tell your profiles apart.